crvanpollard/DVRPC-geodata/MercerCountyBikeabilityMap/README.md

 #### Bikescore Lookup

-Excellent - These major road segments are generally comfortable to bike along (BLOS grades A and B)
+`Excellent`  These major road segments are generally comfortable to bike along (BLOS grades A and B)

-Fair - These major road segments may present some issues, depending on your experience level (BLOS grades C and D)
+`Fair`  These major road segments may present some issues, depending on your experience level (BLOS grades C and D)

-Unfavorable - These major road segments are generally not comfortable to bike along (BLOS grades E and F)
+`Unfavorable`  These major road segments are generally not comfortable to bike along (BLOS grades E and F)

-Unbikeable - Roadways on which bicycles cannot travel (limited access highways, highway access ramps and other selected “hazardous” routes)
+`Unbikeable`  Roadways on which bicycles cannot travel (limited access highways, highway access ramps and other selected “hazardous” routes)

-Minor_Fav - These minor road segments are generally comfortable to bike along (BLOS grades A, B, or C)
+`Minor_Fav`  These minor road segments are generally comfortable to bike along (BLOS grades A, B, or C)

-Minor_UnFav - These road segments are generally not comfortable to bike along (BLOS grades D, E, or F)
+`Minor_UnFav`  These road segments are generally not comfortable to bike along (BLOS grades D, E, or F)

 #### FC Attribute Lookup